nzaman00/MKS22X-BrickBreaker/README.md

 ### 5/31:
 Started making new algorithm with the help of Mr K to try fixing the bug, the top and bottom works well.
 ### 6/3:
 Finished the side collisions of the brick using the new algorithm and also finished the diag cases, they look a little clunky, but the bugs are fixed.
 I made cheat codes to help me present and I rearranged the way the bricks spawn.
-I also added messages depending on if you won the game or not
+I also added messages depending on if you won the game or not.
+Finally fixed the part where the ball's xspeed changes depending on where the ball is hit.